abdelfattahradwan/cup/README.md

 ## Ignoring Files/Folders

 You can ignore certains files/folders by creating a `.cupignore` file at the *root directory path* that you specify.
-The `.cupignore` should contain a single `JSON` array like to following example:
+The `.cupignore` must contain only a single `JSON` array like to following example:

 ```json
 [